Caian/f1d/README.md

 ## Usage

-The macro `F1D_STRUCT_MAKE` is used to generate the struct, the factory, a nested namespace `types` containing one type per field, and a nested namespace `traits` with a metafunction used to query the type of a given field index.
+The macro `F1D_STRUCT_MAKE` is used to generate the struct, the factory, a nested namespace `types` containing one type per field, and a nested namespace `traits` with a metafunction used to query the type of a given field index and the number of fields in the struct.

 For instance, the following call: